syne-tune/syne-tune/docs/source/tutorials/odsc_tutorial/README.rst

 Europe in June 2023.
 They provide hands-on examples for distributed hyperparameter tuning, as well as links to further details for self-teaching.

-The example code used in this tutorial is located in :mod:`benchmarking.nursery.odsc_tutorial`.

 .. note::
-   In order to run the examples in this tutorial, Syne Tune needs to be `installed from source <../../getting_started.html#installation>`__.
+   The code used in this tutorial is contained in the `Syne Tune sources <../../getting_started.html#installation>`__, it is not installed by ``pip``.
+You can obtain this code by installing Syne Tune from source, but the only code that is needed is in :mod:`benchmarking.nursery.odsc_tutorial`.
    You also need have access to AWS SageMaker, and work through `these setups <../../faq.html#how-can-i-run-on-aws-and-sagemaker>`__.